-Having shown that LAWA increased the rate at which individuals return to Mexico, we now turn to the other component of net migration - emigration to the United States.
-Emigration is measured using the 2010 Census, which reports the year in which household members traveled to the U.S. We calculate the emigration rate as the number of people who reported emigrating in a given year divided by the source-area population in that year, for 2005 and 2010.
+Having shown that LAWA increased the rate at which individuals return to Mexico, we now turn to the other component of net migration: emigration to the United States.
+Emigration is measured using the 2010 census, which reports the year in which household members traveled to the United States.
+We calculate the emigration rate as the number of people who reported emigrating in a given year divided by the source-area population in that year, for 2005 and 2010.25

 Table 3 is analogous to Table 2 and examines changes in the log of the emigration rate from 2005 to 2010 at the Mexican state and municipio levels.
-The scatter plot and fitted line for the regression in the first column of Panel A is provided in Figure 7 Panel (a); Figure 7 Panel (b) provides a similar graph for the specification in the first column of Panel B. On the whole, the results for emigration mirror the results for return migration, with sources more connected to Arizona seeing larger decreases in emigration from 2005 to 2010.
-Again, the importance of a single observation (Sonora) in the state-level results is apparent both visually in the scatter plot and in the large standard error in the third column of Panel A. In contrast, the municipio-level results are robust to mitigating the influence of high leverage outliers (columns 3 and 6 of Panel B).
-Further, the results are robust to the addition of state fixed effects (columns 4-6 of Panel B), and are in fact stronger when including these controls.
+The scatterplot and fitted line for the regression in the first column of Table 3, panel A, is provided in panel a of Fig. 7; panel b of Fig. 7 provides a similar graph for the specification in the first column of Table 3, panel B. On the whole, the results for emigration mirror the results for return migration, with sources more connected to Arizona seeing larger decreases in emigration from 2005 to 2010.
+Again, the importance of a single observation (Sonora) in the state-level results is apparent both visually in the scatterplot and in the large standard error in the third column of panel A. In contrast, the municipio-level results are robust to mitigating the influence of high leverage outliers (columns 3 and 6 of panel B).
+Further, the results are robust to the addition of state fixed effects (columns 4-6 of panel B) and are in fact stronger when these controls are included.

-Together, these results demonstrate that the LAWA-induced declines in Arizona's likely-unauthorized population documented by Bohn et al. (2014) occurred partly through substantial changes in international migration patterns.
-Return migration rose more sharply in Mexican source locations where migrants had historically settled in Arizona, and emigration fell more in those same locations.
-These effects of LAWA are, to our knowledge, a novel result, and they imply that policies affecting migrants' job opportunities can be effective at deterring or reversing the flow of unauthorized migrants into the United States.
-Moreover, these results further strengthen our conclusion that source-specific destination distributions based on MCAS data are informative.
-Had the data been sharply non-representative or highly noisy, we would not observe these important differences across Mexican source regions with strong initial connections to Arizona.
+Together, these results demonstrate that the LAWA-induced declines in Arizona's likely unauthorized population documented by Bohn et al. (2014) occurred partly through substantial changes in international migration patterns.
+Return migration rose more sharply in Mexican source locations from which migrants had historically settled in Arizona, and emigration fell more in those same locations.
+These effects of LAWA are, to our knowledge, a novel result, and they imply that policies affecting migrants' job opportunities can be effective at deterring or reversing the flow of unauthorized migrants into the United States.26 Moreover, these results further strengthen our conclusion that source-specific destination distributions based on MCAS data are informative.
+Had the data been sharply nonrepresentative or highly noisy, we would not observe these important differences across Mexican source regions with strong initial connections to Arizona.

-$^{25}$ A small number of emigrants who left in 2005 are not observable because the survey asks only about the start date of the most recent trip, so individuals who emigrated first in 2005, then returned to Mexico and then emigrated again are treated as having emigrated in the year of their most recent trip to the U.S.
+25 A small number of emigrants who left in 2005 are not observable because the survey asks only about the start date of the most recent trip, so individuals who emigrated first in 2005, returned to Mexico, and then emigrated again are treated as having emigrated in the year of their most recent trip to the United States.